 To avoid tarnishing when you store your jewelry, make sure it is stored airtight, as humidity is an enemy to precious metals.
 Your bathroom is the most convenient yet the worst possible place for you to store your jewelry.
-You can use little plastic bags.
+You can use little ziplock bags.
 Do make sure you don't store multiple jewelry pieces in the same bag; the individual pieces can scratch each other.
 Keeping link or chain bracelets unclasped or unhooked will prevent scratching as well.
-If humidity is a problem, you can place a piece of chalk, a packet of activated charcoal, or a package of silica gel in your jewelry box to minimize tarnish.
+If humidity is a problem, you can place a piece of chalk, a packet of activated charcoal, or a package of silica gel in your jewelry box.

-If your sterling silver jewelry has become severely tarnished, my first recommendation is to gently clean it with a soapnut or use a professional silver cleaning cloth.
+If your sterling silver or fine silver jewelry has become severely tarnished, my first recommendation is to gently clean it with a soapnut or use a professional silver cleaning cloth.
 An impregnated cloth allows you to clean your silver without damaging your gemstones like a liquid cleaner would.

 For sterling silver jewelry without gemstones or with only diamonds, you can make your own silver cleaning solution in your own kitchen.
-One teaspoon of baking soda and one teaspoon of salt mixed in a small jar or cup filled with lukewarm (not hot) water.
-Personally, I prefer a jar so I can shake the solution.
+One teaspoon of baking soda and one teaspoon of salt mixed in a small jar or cup filled with water at room temperature.
+[Tip: use a jar so you can shake the solution.]
 Add a piece of aluminium foil, and place your jewelry carefully on the foil.
 You can close it with another piece of foil if you like.
 You want to make sure that the jewelry touches the foil so that the tarnish can transfer.
-After about five minutes you can take them out of the water and gently buff your jewelry with a clean cloth.
+After five minutes you can take them out of the water and gently buff your jewelry with a clean cloth.
 If you need just a little more cleaning, for example a chain which still has some tarnish where the links touch, brush carefully with a clean toothbrush.